 This concept note aims to introduce this Rapid SMS into Community PBF payment of CHWs who are active to submit the reports from Health centers in all districts which have and will receive RapidSMS feedback.

-CPBF scheme and designed will allow to motivate the CHWs to improve the performance of indicators by linking pay to performance with Rapid SMS and mUbuzima chain indicators.
+CPBF scheme and designed will allow to motivate the CHWs to improve the performance of indicators by linking pay to performance with Rapid SMS indicators.

 Objective